Departing ZTE executive describes 'deep humiliation' in farewell letter

-HONG KONG (Reuters) - A departing senior executive at China’s ZTE Corp, which is fighting a crippling U.S. supplier ban, said in a letter to staff on Friday that his departure amid a Sino-US trade war was “deeply humiliating”.
+HONG KONG (Reuters) - A departing senior executive at China’s ZTE Corp (000063.SZ)(0763.HK), which is fighting a crippling U.S. supplier ban, said in a letter to staff on Friday that his departure amid a Sino-US trade war was “deeply humiliating”.

-Zhang Zhenhui was one of scores of executives at China’s No.2 telecommunications equipment maker ordered to leave as part of a $1.4 billion settlement deal ZTE made with the United States in June in order to end a seven-year supplier ban. [nL4N1U2049]
+Zhang Zhenhui was one of scores of executives at China’s No.2 telecommunications equipment maker ordered to leave as part of a $1.4 billion settlement deal ZTE made with the United States in June in order to end a seven-year supplier ban.

 ZTE, which relies on U.S. suppliers for core components, had to cease major operations in April after the U.S. government imposed the ban, saying the firm broke an agreement to discipline executives who conspired to evade U.S. sanctions on Iran and North Korea.